 3.Follow Twitter lists

 Most event organisers create a Twitter list of event guests.
-The Content Live 2018 Twitter list is here.
+The #2020 Sorted Twitter list is here.
 Following the lists (or creating your own if there isn’t one) is a great way to start putting yourself out there and connecting with other guests ahead of the event.

 If you do create a Twitter List, make sure that you make the list public.
 This will help you attract new followers – including those who aren’t attending the event.
 Taking the initiative to create the list will make you memorable to other guests.